 This Dr. Martin Luther King, Jr. Day, we honor the life and legacy – and call to action – from one of the greatest civil rights leaders in our history.
-Whether you spent the long weekend serving others, pledging to serve, listened to Dr. King’s moving speeches, or shared your dreams with your neighbors, honoring the work of Dr. King doesn’t end today.
+Whether you spent the long weekend serving others, pledging to serve, listened to Dr. King’s moving speeches, or shared your dreams with your neighbors, honoring the work of Dr. King on MLK Day doesn’t end today.

 “An individual has not begun to live until he can rise above the narrow horizons of his particular individualistic concerns to the broader concerns of all humanity” – Dr. MLK, Jr.

 Fishers does not become a community that welcomes all or provides opportunity for all until it addresses the barriers faced by residents every day.
 What started as community conversations between Mayor Fadness and city employees with residents of color and marginalized groups in 2019, grew to a Community Committee on Race, a diverse set of Fishers residents who met over the course of 2019 and 2020 to talk about each other’s differences, likenesses, and what could be if we truly welcomed all.

 Out of that Committee’s work came the call to action in September 2020 for residents to attend the Interrupting Racism Workshop, an immersive one- or two-day workshop intended to share the historical context of the creation of racism, and the social and institutional constructs that continue to perpetuate racism.
 Since that call, nearly 350 residents have answered.
 With overwhelming positive experiences, the City of Fishers continues to invest in bringing this experience for free to residents.

 “Injustice anywhere is a threat to justice everywhere.”